International Journal of ePortfolio

 - Format: Does the manuscript conform to the organization, style, and format guidelines set forth by the latest version of the Publication Manual of the American Psychological Association?

-Technology, policy, and management articles are 10- to 25-page manuscripts (approximately 3,000-7,000 words).
-Manuscripts submitted in this category should include a breadth of topics associated with the technologies that enable and support the breadth of ePortfolio usage in educational settings.
-Narratives of technologies in development, development practices uniquely associated with ePortfolio, innovative ePortfolio support practices, business models, institutional policies, faculty development, and more would be welcomed submissions.
-Technology, policy, and management articles will be evaluated based upon the following criteria:
+Technology, Policy, and Management articles are 10-25-page manuscripts (approximately 2,500-7,000 words).
+Manuscripts submitted in this category include a variety of topics associated with the technologies that enable and support the breadth of ePortfolio usage in educational settings.
+Narratives of technologies in development, innovative ePortfolio support practices, business models, management of ePortfolio initiatives, institutional policies, faculty development on ePortfolio technology, and more would be welcomed submissions.
+Technology, policy, and management manuscripts will be evaluated based on the following criteria:

 - Focus: Is the manuscript's focus in congruence with the stated mission and foci of the journal?

-- Problem: Does the manuscript clearly state and
+- Problem: (a) Does the manuscript clearly state and

-explain the problem or issue that is to be addressed?
-Is the problem relevant,
+explain the problem or issue that is to be addressed? (b) Is the problem relevant,

-ground-breaking, and/or of import to the field?
-This statement of the problem
+ground-breaking, and/or of import to the field? (c) Is the statement of the problem directly linked to and in alignment with the subsequent review of the literature?

 - Literature: Does the manuscript identify prior